 Important.
 Each vendor must have its own Application ID prefix.
-Application ID is a Java package name, must comply with the rules of Java package naming.
+The application ID is a Java package name, must comply with the rules of Java package naming.

-Google also has the recommendation about package IDs:
+Google also has a recommendation about package IDs:

 "The name should be unique.
 The name may contain uppercase or lowercase letters ('A' through 'Z'), numbers, and underscores ('_').
 However, individual package name parts may only start with letters.

 To avoid conflicts with other developers, you should use Internet domain ownership as the basis for your package names (in reverse).
 For example, applications published by Google start with com.google.
 You should also never use the com.example namespace when publishing your applications."